LittlestCube/oracles-randomizer-ng/doc/contributing.md

 ## Building

 An environment with Git and Go is required to build the randomizer.
-The following instructions are for building the dev branch.

 First, install git and golang, and add `$HOME/go/bin` to your `$PATH` (for `esc`):